rust-academy/rust-fix/README.md

 # rust-fix
-A collection of small fixes that improve standard rust.
+A collection of small fixes or tricks that improve standard rust.

 * [derive display trait](derive-display)